 Some of KennettNet’s applications: Music Rescue, GeoCachr, GPS Logger and Clarus.

 Ultimately, KennettNet failed because I tried to expand our product line too much after our core product was successful, spreading our resources too thinly.
 In 2010 the company was effectively dead, and it was wound up in 2012.

 In 2010, I moved to Sweden with my fiancée, deciding that we should do such a thing while we were young and could move geographically without affecting our work too much.
-The original plan was to stay for eighteen months, but we’re still here over four years later!
+The original plan was to stay for eighteen months, but we’re still here over six years later!

 Trying to learn Swedish.